Peggs, Oklahoma: 2020 census

+2010 census

+As of the 2010 United States census, Peggs had a population of 813.

+2000 census

+As of the 2000 United States census, Peggs had a population of 814.

 Economy

 There are three convenience stores and one post office in the small community.
 There is also a senior community center serving noon meals to senior citizens.

 Education

 Much of Peggs CDP is in the Peggs Public School elementary school district.
 Portions are in the Locust Grove Public Schools school district for grades PK-12.

 The Peggs school district currently has one elementary (Pre-K-8) school, with 9-12 grade either going to neighboring Tahlequah, Hulbert, or Locust Grove to high school.